 While you may be eager to start a positive relationship with your partner’s child, understand that a single dad isn’t looking for a mother for his kid- he’s looking for a partner for himself.

 As women, we have this natural tendency to be nurturers.
 But just because you’re walking into a situation after a failed marriage, doesn’t mean the situation is broken.
 Keep some perspective that you and your partner aren’t dating each other out of necessity (at least, I hope not).
 Rather you’re dating one another out of desire.

 There’s a difference.

-Understand that while this relationship may bring to you a child who is now a large part of your life, it’s a fine line to say that you have a kid.
+Understand that while this relationship may bring to you a child who is now a large part of your life, it’s a fine line to say that she is yours

 Yes, things get muddled…

 I mean, did I carry my boyfriend’s child inside of me for 9 months?
 Nope.

 But for the duration of our relationship, did my whole schedule revolve around her?
 In a way, yes.

 Did I experience her first steps or first words?
 No, I didn’t.
 But was I still able to whip up a mean pot of mac & cheese?
 You betcha 🙂